xinntao/BasicSR-examples/README.md

 - :arrow_right: [installation mode](https://github.com/xinntao/BasicSR-examples/tree/installation): you need to install the projuct by running `python setup.py develop`.
 After installation, it is more convenient to import and use.

 This `installation` branch uses the *installation mode* for illustration.
-We recommend to use this mode in practical use.
+We recommend using this mode for practical use.

 ```bash
 git clone -b installation https://github.com/xinntao/BasicSR-examples.git